igwed93/alx-low_level_programming/0x14-bit_manipulation/README.md

-0x14-bit_manipulation showcases programs and functions that exemplify bitwise operations and bit-manipulation 0-binary_to_uint.c is a  function that converts a binary number to an unsigned int 1-print_binary.c is a function that prints the binary representation of a number
+0x14-bit_manipulation showcases programs and functions that exemplify bitwise operations and bit-manipulation 0-binary_to_uint.c is a  function that converts a binary number to an unsigned int 1-print_binary.c is a function that prints the binary representation of a number 2-get_bit.c is a function that returns the value of a bit at a given index